zgibberish/rotwood-modloader/README.md

 **Editing the game scripts requires you to have extracted scripts and use modified scripts (see [Extracting game scripts](https://github.com/zgibberish/rotwood-mods/blob/main/docs/extracting_game_scripts.md)), mods will stop working if you decide to switch back to the original scripts.
 In some rare cases, playing with mods, then reverting back to vanilla scripts can cause bugs and glitches, so you should definitely make backups of your saves.**

+**NOTE:** This is a step-by-step guide on how to manually edit scripts yourself to patch the modloader, there are also [pre made diff patches](#pre-made-patch-files) if you prefer using those instead.

 You will be modifying, commenting and adding some code in the game scripts, if you are not familiar with lua's comment syntax, read [here](https://www.lua.org/pil/1.3.html).
 There's quite a few files to edit, so it may be a lengthy process.
 This will take 5-10 minutes of your time, so please bear with me.

 ## Allow mods to be loaded